Durbin Feltman: Professional career

+Boston Red Sox

 Feltman was considered one of the top prospects for the 2018 Major League Baseball draft.
 He was selected in the third round, with the 100th overall pick, by the Boston Red Sox.
 Feltman signed with the Red Sox on June 14.
-He was assigned to the Class A Short Season Lowell Spinners, and made his professional debut on June 29.
+He was assigned to the Low-A Lowell Spinners, and made his professional debut on June 29.
 He made four appearances with Lowell, not allowing a hit or walk in four innings, while striking out seven.
-On July 10, Feltman was promoted to the Class A Greenville Drive, where he made seven one-inning appearances, compiling a 2.57 ERA while striking out 14 and walking one.
-On August 1, Feltman was promoted to the Class A-Advanced Salem Red Sox, where he finished the season.
+On July 10, Feltman was promoted to the Single-A Greenville Drive, where he made seven one-inning appearances, compiling a 2.57 ERA while striking out 14 and walking one.
+With Greenville, Feltman pitched in a combined no-hitter with Enmanuel De Jesus and Devon Fisher.
+On August 1, Feltman was promoted to the High-A Salem Red Sox, where he finished the season.
 In 12 1/3 relief innings pitched, he posted a 2.19 ERA and struck out 15 batters.

-Feltman spent 2019 with the Portland Sea Dogs of the Class AA Eastern League, going 2–3 with a 5.26 ERA over 43 relief appearances, striking out 54 over 51 1/3 innings.
+Feltman spent 2019 with the Portland Sea Dogs of the Double-A Eastern League, going 2–3 with a 5.26 ERA over 43 relief appearances, striking out 54 over 51 1/3 innings.
 After the 2020 minor league season was cancelled due to the COVID-19 pandemic, Feltman was invited to participate in the Red Sox' fall instructional league.
 To begin the 2021 season, he returned to Portland (now members of the Double-A Northeast), and was promoted to the Worcester Red Sox of the Triple-A East in late July.
 Over 39 relief appearances between the two clubs, Feltman went 8–1 with a 2.96 ERA and 62 strikeouts over 51 2/3 innings.
 He was named Boston's minor-league reliever of the year.
 He returned to Worcester for the 2022 season.
-Over forty relief appearances, he went 3-5 with a 7.63 ERA, 24 walks, and 56 strikeouts over 48 1/3 innings.
+Over 40 relief appearances, he went 3-5 with a 7.63 ERA, 24 walks, and 56 strikeouts over 48 1/3 innings.

+Feltman made two appearances for Worcester in 2023, striking out four while allowing two runs in 2 2/3 innings pitched.
+He was released by the Red Sox organization on April 11.

+Oakland Athletics

+On April 18, 2023, Feltman signed a minor league contract with the Oakland Athletics organization and was assigned to the Double-A Midland RockHounds.
+In 21 games for Midland, he posted a 5–1 record and 2.89 ERA with 40 strikeouts and 2 saves in 37 1/3 innings of work.
+Feltman elected free agency on November 6.

+Lexington Legends

+On March 14, 2025, Feltman signed with the Lexington Legends of the Atlantic League of Professional Baseball.
+In 11 appearances for Lexington, he struggled to a 10.13 ERA with eight strikeouts and six saves across 10 2/3 innings pitched.
+On June 25, Feltman was released by the Legends.

+Staten Island FerryHawks

+On July 2, 2025, Feltman signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.